nogibjj/Meron_Gedrago_mini_Week9/README.md

 ```

-## Purpose of this project and findings
+## Purpose of this project

+This project aims to build on top Data Engineering Individual 1 where we replicate the jupyter notebook to make it available in google colab that you can access [here](https://colab.research.google.com/drive/1Jp5J6swhhB-hAmpmKIuofl7gj2tHmRiU?usp=sharing).

+## Findings from the data anlysis

 Source of the data: [the National Vital Statistics System](https://catalog.data.gov/dataset/drug-overdose-death-rates-by-drug-type-sex-age-race-and-hispanic-origin-united-states-3f72f/resource/e8eca080-11f4-4ff6-85f6-5476093f5361)